toeverything/blocksuite/packages/docs/selection-api.md

-# Data Driven Selection
+# Selection API

 Selection is a very common concept in structural editors.
-It's used to represent the current cursor position or the current selected block.
+It's used to represent the current cursor position or the current selected blocks.

 In BlockSuite, we use a data driven approach to represent the selection.
-It follows a unidirectional data flow, which means the selection is always derived from the data.
+It also follows the [unidirectional data flow](./unidirectional-data-flow), which means the selection is always derived from the data.

 ## Selection Model

 The selection model contains a list of selections.
 Each selection is a range of the content.
 For example, if you have a text block with the following content:

 > Hello
 >
 > World

-In BlockSuite, it will be represented as:
+In BlockSuite, it will be represented as following:

 ```
 |-- Root Block (id: 0)